 Provide CLI integration so developers can call your APIs from terminal.
 Share scripts to automate workflows.

-Offer out-of-the-box integrations for platforms like Slack, Postman, GitHub by leveraging their APIs and UI options.
+Offer out-of-the-box integrations for platforms like Slack, Postman, GitHub by using their APIs and UI options.

 FAQs